RathodAnilT/PHP-Tutorial/README.md

 ```
 ## Remove Whitespace
 - Whitespace is the space before and/or after the actual text, and very often you want to remove this space.
+## Example
+- The trim() removes any whitespace from the beginning or the end: